-1. Minimum Area.

-- a.
-The minimum project area must be 3 acres. - b.
-Use may consist of more than 1 abutting parcel within a permitted Zoning District.

-2. Setbacks.

-- a.
-Unless a more restrictive setback within the underlying Zoning District or road corridor applies, all components of the energy storage facility must be set back a distance of: - 1.
+- 1. Minimum Area. - a.
+The minimum project area must be 53 acres. - b.
+Use may consist of more than 1 abutting parcel within a permitted Zoning District. - 2.
+Setbacks. - a.
+Unless a more restrictive setback within the underlying Zoning District or road corridor applies, all components of the energy storage facility must be set back a distance of at least 100 feet from all public roads and principal buildings and a distance of at least 100 feet from adjoining property lines of the project area. - 1.
 At least 50 feet from all public roads; - 2.
 At least 20 feet from all principal buildings; - 3.
 At least 10 feet from and adjoining energy storage system container.
 Exemption.
 The Fire Marshal may authorize a reduced clearance between grouped energy storage containers to 3 feet where a 3-hour freestanding fire barrier, suitable for exterior use, extending 5 feet above and extending 5 feet beyond the physical boundary of the adjoining containers is provided to protect the exposure; and - 4.
 At least 50 feet from nonresidential and 100 feet from residential property lines abutting the project area. - b.
 These setbacks must not restrict the location of access and stormwater management improvements. - c.
 If the use consists of more than 1 abutting parcel, setbacks from the shared abutting property lines are not required.